apitoolkit/apitoolkit-landing/README.md

 - Create a new pull request for any docs changes (including team members and external contributors), so the docs maintainer can review to ensure everything aligns with existing principles and no inconsistency sneaks in.
 - Follow existing patterns for structure, writing flow, code snippets comments, interactive components, etc. based on the category of docs in context (we currently have the [onboarding](https://apitoolkit.io/docs/onboarding/), [SDK guides](https://apitoolkit.io/docs/sdks/), [dashboard guides](https://apitoolkit.io/docs/dashboard/), and [features](https://apitoolkit.io/docs/features/) pages —with more coming soon) to ensure consistency and sustainable docs.
 - Run your writing through grammar checkers (like Grammarly) to catch typos and other minor issues.
+- Use title case for headings.
 - DO NOT use tabs for code snippets but instead use two spaces.
 - Indicate omitted code in click-to-copy snippets by using a comment and not an ellipsis points (use comments as much as possible).
 - Always include alt tags in markdown images.
 - Always include the `rel="noopener noreferrer"` attribute in links that should open in a new tab (e.g., `[link text](https://link.com){target="_blank" rel="noopener noreferrer"}`).
-- Don't remove something (styling, configuration, element, etc.) if you don't know what it does; ask someone first instead.
+- Don't remove or adjust something (styling, configuration, element, image, etc.) if you don't know what it currently does; ask someone first instead.
 - If you make any additions or adjustments to anything, explain it in detail in your pull request.
 - For helpful resources and other general stuff we use, see this [awesome technical writing list](https://github.com/BolajiAyodeji/awesome-technical-writing).

 ### Frontmatter

-Here's an example of the `frontmatter` for the docs pages with the common options used differently in different docs page context:
+Here's an example of the `frontmatter` for the docs pages with the common options used differently in different docs page contexts:

 ```markdown
 ---